Bhutan on a Budget- 11 night tour

 From Jakar drive towards Thangbi (30 mins) From Thangbi Mani hike towards Ngalakhang along ancient trail route, through a pine forest. ( 2 – 3 hour hike) Enroute you can visit Ngalakhang village and temple.
 Towards the end of Ngalakhang village, your car will pick you up from the Damphe bridge.

-Choekhor Valley to Trongsa (2-3 hrs)
+Choekhor Valley to Trongsa (up to 2 hrs)

 Today transfer back towards Trongsa via the Chhume valley for the opportunity to shop for excellent local handicrafts and textiles.
 This region is renowned for its exceptionally high quality weavings.
 The Trongsa Dzong is the ancestral home of the Royal Family of Bhutan and has added the excellent Tower of Trongsa museum into it’s ancient watchtower, which you will visit this afternoon, followed by an excursion to the Dzong itself.